jimmyjazz/IDEF0-SVG/README.md

 Function respects Control
 Function produces Output
 Function requires Mechanism
-Function is composed of Nested Function
+Function is composed of Function
 ```

 There are some more samples in ... wait for it ... `samples`.